JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 ### Version 0.0.2 changelog

+- Removed unused feature to prevent confusion.
-- Added basic commands.
+- Added client commands.
 To view available commands, use '/help'.
 - Improved feedback given to player on their connection status when a change occurs.
-- Updated Java Client to version 0.1.19
+- Updated Java Client to version 0.1.19.
+- Added "Faster production", "Disable invasions" and "Death link" options when generating a game.
+- The "Erekir" and "All" campaign are now available to choose when generating a game.

 ## What has been changed?